-You can Power Up a character either as a Main action or as Combat action.
+You can Power Up a character either as a Main action or as a Combat action.

-Example: You attack with Nick Jackson.
-During combat, you decide to Power Up Nick Jackson, so you discard a Nick Jackson Supporting Character from your hand and put a +1/+1 counter on your attacking Nick Jackson supporting character.
+Example: You attack with your Main Character, Daredevil.
+During combat, you decide to Power Up Daredevil, so you discard a Daredevil Supporting Character from your hand and put a +1/+1 counter on your Daredevil Main Character.